 We have introduced a progressive refuse system and divide refuse into several types: plastics, cardboard, metal tins and cans and so on.

 Finally we have invested in new high-efficiency appliances including a very high-efficiency SunFrost fridge.
 We are off-grid and we conserve power using a large battery bank.
-All our light bulbs are CF. Our lawn maintenance is organic.
+All our light bulbs are CF or LED.
+Our lawn maintenance is organic.